 If you want more advanced ways to run ActivityWatch (including running it without aw-qt), check out the “Running” section of Installing from source.

-Autostart is set up automatically by the Windows installer and for Arch Linux by the AUR package (if your desktop environment supports XDG Autostart).
+Autostart is set up automatically for Arch Linux by the AUR package, if your desktop environment supports XDG Autostart.

-You probably want to make ActivityWatch start automatically on login using your operating systems autostart settings.
+You probably want to make ActivityWatch start automatically on login using your operating system’s autostart settings.

 Searching the web for “autostart application <your operating system>” should get you some good results that don’t take long.
 You want to start the

 aw-qt executable in the application directory.